Breathtaking Events ... take in a big one.

-The Prologure course will be about 500 kilometres over mixed terrain.
+The Prologure course will be about 500 kilometres over mixed terrain generally with 5,000 -7,000Vm.
 Some difficult sections, some fast gravel/dirt roads and some paved sections.
 It is not an XC single track course, it is mostly public shire back roads and occasional public road reserves that can legally traverse private property.

 GPX File & Cue Sheet Notes

-Each rider will be issued with a final course .gpx file for download to a GPS device or 'smart' phone.
+Each rider will be issued with a final course .gpx file for download to a GPS device or Smart Phone running a GPS Navigation App.
 This will be the principal means for following the course.
 Additional, but limited, cue sheet notes will also be provided once participants have confirmed their entry.
 Riders who prefer to navigate from hard copy maps and self prepared cue sheets may do so but will need to formulate these based on the .gpx file trace of the course.

 The Bureau of Meterology [BOM] provides comprehensive current weather and historical data for many of the towns along and adjoining the route.
 Mid March/April can provide ideal cycling weather, however overnight tempratures can fall below 0ºC.
 Snowfall down to 1000m is not uncommon on the Main Range and riders need to be prepared for all circumstances.